BastionDevs/serverplatform/README.md

 Open-source, Windows-based server management system designed for Minecraft server hosting.
 Built with C# and .NET Framework, it provides a sleek web-based panel and powerful backend to manage, start, stop, and monitor your servers — all with a Windows-native approach.

-> Think of it like Pterodactyl Panel, but focused on Minecraft server hosting.

 ---

 ## 🚀 Features